DinkyToyz/wtmcsServiceDispatcher/docs/1.1/_Incompatibilities.md

 As of this writing there are no confirmed incompatibilities, but there are some theoretical and/or suspected incompatibilities.

-This mod does not completely replace any AIs or other original game objects, but it does override a few methods.
+This mod does not completely replace any AIs or other original game objects, but it does override a few methods and may sometimes use it's own code instead of the games original methods.

-The [Allow Code Overrides](OptionsAdvanced.html#ReflectionAllowance) option can be used to stop the mod from overriding any code.
+The [Allow Code Overrides](OptionsAdvanced.html#ReflectionAllowance) option can be used to stop the mod from overriding any code, while the [Assignment compatibility mode](OptionsAdvanced.html#AssignmentCompatibilityMode) and [Creation compatibility mode](OptionsAdvanced.html#CreationCompatibilityMode) options can be used to tell the mod whether to use it's own code or not for some actions.

 ## Game Versions & Patches